pubkey/rxdb/docs-src/logger.md

     storage: getRxStorageIndexedDB({}),
     {
         // can used to prefix all log strings, default=''
-        prefix: undefined,
+        prefix: 'my-prefix',

         /**
          * Be default, all settings are true.
          */

-        // if true, it will log timings with console.time()
+        // if true, it will log timings with console.time() and console.timeEnd()
         times: true,

         // if false, it will not log meta storage instances like used in replication